 What Makes A Good Seasoning For Scrambled Eggs?

-Because at the end of the day, your palette is like nobody else’s.
+Ultimately, your palette is like nobody else’s.
 And only you can create a flavor profile that you absolutely fall in love with.

 So, to start, what works as seasoning for eggs?